Blowback (firearms): Hesitation locked

 John Pedersen's patented system incorporates a breech block independent of the slide or bolt carrier.
 When in battery, the breech block rests slightly forward of the locking shoulder located in the frame of the firearm.
 When the cartridge is fired, the cartridge case, bolt and slide move together a short distance until the breech block strikes the locking shoulder and stops.
 The slide continues rearward with the momentum it acquired in the initial phase while the breech remains locked.
 This allows chamber pressure to drop to safe levels once the bullet departs the barrel.
 The continuing motion of the slide lifts the breech block from its recess and pulls it rearward, continuing the firing cycle.
 Straight-walled cartridges are used in this operation as they are less prone to rupturing than tapered (conical) cartridges in firearms with bolt operations that instantly retract rounds when under high pressure from the chamber when firing.
-The Pedersen Remington Model 51 pistol, SIG MKMO submachine gun, Star Si 35 submachine gun and R51 pistol are the only production firearms to have used this design.
+The Remington Model 51 and R51 pistols, SIG MKMO submachine gun, Star Si 35 submachine gun are the only production firearms to have used this design.